 In many cases, the wisest route for quickly obtaining the compensation you deserve is through your own personal auto insurance policy.
 To do this, you should first determine whether you carry underinsured/uninsured motorist coverage, of which there are two types: one that covers for bodily injury, and one that covers for property damage.
 Whether the at-fault driver had no auto insurance whatsoever, or their coverage limits aren’t sufficient to cover your damages, UM coverage may fill the gap between what you’re being given by the at-fault driver’s insurance company, and what you need in order to make yourself whole again after an auto accident.
 UM insurance is optional in Florida, but it is an invaluable tool for recovering financially.

 Don’t be surprised if your insurance company denies your UM claim.
 In fact, it’s not uncommon for insurance companies to wrongfully reject these claims, or else drag their feet in giving you the payment you deserve.
 To keep as much money in their pockets as possible, some insurance companies will argue that your policy does not include UM coverage.
 While this could be true, don’t just take their word for it.
-Instead, contact Fenstersheib Law Group, where you’ll find highly-qualified and compassionate auto accident and personal injury attorneys who can review your insurance policy, inform you of your rights to compensation, and if necessary, take your case all the way to litigation.
-The attorneys at Fenstersheib Law Group have helped countless people who were in your position, yet they never fail to recognize and appreciate the uniqueness of each and every case.
+Instead, contact Fenstersheib Law Group, P.A., where you’ll find highly-qualified and compassionate auto accident and personal injury attorneys who can review your insurance policy, inform you of your rights to compensation, and if necessary, take your case all the way to litigation.
+The attorneys at Fenstersheib Law Group, P.A., have helped countless people who were in your position, yet they never fail to recognize and appreciate the uniqueness of each and every case.